Is Starting a Virtual Kitchen Feasible in a Ghost Kitchen?

 Running a Virtual Kitchen in a Ghost Kitchen: The Numbers You Need to Know

 The rise of cloud kitchens, also known as ghost kitchens or dark kitchens, has transformed the food delivery industry.
-Running a virtual kitchen within a cloud kitchen can be a lucrative business, but success depends heavily on understanding the numbers involved and if there is enough density in your area to support it.
+Running a virtual kitchen within a cloud kitchen can be a lucrative business.
+However, success depends heavily on understanding the numbers involved.
+It's essential to ensure that there is enough density in your area to support this model.
 Here’s a breakdown of key financial considerations and performance metrics to keep in mind when operating a virtual kitchen.

 1. Startup Costs